kanboard/documentation/source/user_guide/tasks.rst

 Go to the task view and choose **Move to another project**.

-Moving a task to another project work in the same way as the duplication, you have to choose the new properties of the task.
+Moving a task to another project works in the same way as the duplication, you have to choose the new properties of the task.

 List of duplicated properties